eimi-codes/BlockSeekers/README.md

 - Option to have caught players go 'out' and put into Spectator mode or moved to the Seekers team
 - Time-limit options
 - Game boundary settings
+- Hider names will be hidden during the game
+- Tracks (tbc)
+- Camoflague options (tbc)

 ## Commands